Joo-Hyun Song is an Associate Professor in the Department of Cognitive, Linguistic & Psychological Sciences

 of methodologies - including behavioral investigations, online action tracking, fMRI, EEG, and neurophysiological experiments.

-Sean O'Bryan is a Postdoctoral Research Associate in the CoPsy department.
+Sean O'Bryan is a Postdoctoral Research Associate in the CPSY department.
 His research investigates the dynamics of selective attention in learning

 contexts using fMRI, eye-tracking, and modeling techniques.
 He is particularly interested in understanding how learning-dependent representational changes in the brain impact attention, perception, and goal-directed behavior across individuals.

-Tri Nguyen is a Postdoctoral Research Associate in the CoPsy department.
+Tri Nguyen is a Postdoctoral Research Associate in the CPSY department.
 His research examines the coordination among

 perceptual, motor, and cognitive processes from a dynamical systems perspective.
 He is currently investigating the contribution of motor activities and visuomotor training to perceptual discriminability and cognitive performance by combining behavioral data,